DERINtelligence/web/about.md

 permalink: /about/
 ---

-The project was founded by two undergraduate students of Baku Engineering University - Rasul Karimov and Mammad Hajili in 2018(Now Rasul and Mammad are graduate students at Skoltech and EPFL respectively).
+The project was founded by two undergraduate students of Baku Engineering University - Rasul Karimov and Mammad Hajili in 2018(Now Rasul and Mammad are graduate students at Skoltech/Samsung AI and EPFL/IBM Research respectively).
 The main aim of the project is accelerating the development of AI and related topics in Azerbaijan by supporting the research and education with shared knowledge.

 ### Contact us